Judge refuses to immediately block grant program for Black women entrepreneurs

 The Fearless Fund runs the grant contest four times a year.
 To be eligible, a business must be at least 51% owned by a Black woman, among other qualifications.

-An attorney for the fund, Mylan Denerstein, said the section of the 1866 Civil Rights Act that the plaintiffs were citing was intended to ensure that Black people who were formerly enslaved would have the same rights as whites to enforce contracts after the Civil War.
+An attorney for the fund, Mylan Denerstein, said the section of the 1866 Civil Rights Act that the plaintiff was citing was intended to ensure that Black people who were formerly enslaved would have the same rights as whites to enforce contracts after the Civil War.

 “The plaintiff is attempting to turn this seminal civil rights law on its head,” she said.